-- 1. These amounts represent awards of discretionary bonus payments made by our Compensation Committee.
-For fiscal year 2015, Mr. Messina received a discretionary bonus of \$38,500 in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC ("VAST"), a joint venture relationship entered into by STRATTEC with two other partners.
+1. These amounts represent awards of discretionary bonus payments made by our Compensation Committee.
+For fiscal year 2016, Mr. Messina received a discretionary bonus of \$40,000 in connection with his extraordinary efforts in supporting and providing services to Vehicle Access Systems Technology LLC ("VAST"), a joint venture relationship entered into by STRATTEC with two other partners.
+For fiscal year 2015, Mr. Messina received a discretionary bonus of \$38,500 in connection with his extraordinary efforts in supporting and providing services to VAST.
 For fiscal year 2014 and in connection with the amendment of the Supplemental Executive Retirement Plan, our named executive officers received bonus payments on December 31, 2013 equivalent to the amount to reimburse them for the amount, if any, of any FICA tax liability due to the conversion of their benefit to a lump-sum benefit.
 Additionally, for fiscal 2014 Mr. Messina received a discretionary bonus of \$14,125 in connection with his extraordinary efforts in supporting and providing services to VAST.

-For fiscal year 2013, the Compensation Committee decided not to award any discretionary bonus payments. - 2.
-The amounts in this column reflect the dollar value of long-term equity based compensation awards granted pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
-These amounts equal the grant date fair value of stock options, computed in accordance with FASB Accounting Standards Codification Topic 718, granted during such fiscal year.
-Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2015 Annual Report on Form 10-K filed with the Commission on September 4, 2015 and such information is incorporated herein by reference.
+2. The amounts in this column reflect the dollar value of long-term equity based compensation awards granted in the form of stock options pursuant to the terms of our Amended and Restated Stock Incentive Plan during the fiscal years indicated in the table.
+These amounts equal the grant date fair value of stock options, computed in accordance with FASB Accounting Standards Codification

+Topic 718, granted during such fiscal year.
+Assumptions used in the calculation of the grant date fair value are included under the caption "Accounting for Stock-Based Compensation" in the Notes to our Consolidated Financial Statements in the fiscal year 2016 Annual Report on Form 10-K filed with the Commission on September 8, 2016 and such information is incorporated herein by reference.